HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Owing to the versatility of `rel="preload"`, there isn't a clear set of rules dictating how to implement the preload hint, but we can learn a lot from our mistakes and understand how to avoid them.

-#### Unused preload
+#### Unused preloads

 We have already seen that there is a negative correlation between a website's performance and the number of preload hints.
 This relationship may be influenced by two factors:
 - Incorrect preloads
 - Unused preloads

-##### Incorrect preloads

-When you preload a resource which is not as important as the other resources which the browser would have otherwise prioritized.
+An incorrect preload refers to when you preload a resource which is not as important as the other resources which the browser would have otherwise prioritized.
 We are unable to measure the extent of incorrect preloads as you would need to A/B test the page with and without each hint.

-##### Unused preloads

-When you preload a resource which is not needed within the first few seconds of the page loading.
+An unused preload occurs when you preload a resource which is not needed within the first few seconds of loading the page.

 {{ figure_markup(
   caption='Percent of unused preload hints within the first 3 seconds.',